 - Improper capitalization of expenses in excess of industry norms.

-Behavioral warning signs.
-According to the Association of Certified Fraud Examiners (ACFE), 85% of fraudsters displayed at least one behavioral red flag while committing their crimes.
-These behavioral red flags will crop up at work and in the fraudster’s personal life:
+Behavioral warning signs: According to a 2024 global fraud study by the Association of Certified Fraud Examiners (ACFE), 84% of fraudsters displayed at least one behavioral red flag while committing their crimes.
+These behavioral red flags will crop up at work, as well as in the fraudster’s personal life:

 - A manager or accountant living beyond their means and/or having financial difficulties.